roboticslab-uc3m/openrave-yarp-plugins/README.md

 # new terminal
 openrave.py --database convexdecomposition --robot=/usr/local/share/teo-openrave-models/contexts/openrave/teo/teo.robot.xml #--padding=PADDING --maxHullVertices=MAXHULLVERTICES --mergeThresholdPercent=MERGETHRESHOLDPERCENT
 ```
 At the time to generate the .pp file different params can be set.
-In our case the most relevants are the **padding**, the **maxHullVertices** and the **mergeThresholdPercent** (this last two used to reduce the number of triangles generated in the model).
+In our case the most relevants are the **padding**, the **maxHullVertices** and the **mergeThresholdPercent**. **padding** represents the distance from the real plane to the one generated.
+The last two used to reduce the number of triangles generated in the model).

 More options can be found [here](http://openrave.org/docs/0.8.0/openravepy/databases.convexdecomposition/).